-If it were my system, I’d shoot for either an RX 580, RX 590, or GTX 1660 Ti (or, the upcoming RX 5500).
+If it were my system, I’d shoot for either a GTX 1660, RX 6600, or RX 6600 XT.
 These will be more than enough to handle any game on a 1080P monitor right now and in the coming years.
-And, the good news is that, you won’t need to upgrade your power supply before jumping up to an RX 580, 590, or 1660 Ti.
+And, the good news is that, you won’t need to upgrade your power supply before jumping up to either of those options.

 2. The second upgrade I’d make would be to upgrade to a mid-range CPU (~$150-$300)